fdelgadodelapuente/isce2_install/tutorial.md

 | COSMO-SkyMed | HIMAGE | 1-16 | 3.1 | 28 - 45 | 158 - 98 | 3260 - 3000 |
 | ALOS-2 | SM3 | n/a | 24 | 40 | 28 | 2200 |

 Sampling frequencies of different SAR satellites.
-Here B$_{p}$ and PRF are the range bandwidth and the pulse repetition frequency that control the range and azimuth resolution respectively.
+Here B$_p$ and PRF are the range bandwidth and the pulse repetition frequency that control the range and azimuth resolution respectively.
 IM6 was the default beam used to record data during the [ENVISAT extension phase](https://earth.esa.int/eogateway/missions/envisat/description).
 All data sets are stripmap mode except Sentinel-1 which is TOPS (Terrain Observations by Progressive Scans).
 The PRF can change between ALOS-1 images and even in the middle of a frame, and hence requires a modification of the coregistration methods to handle pixels of different azimuth resolutions.
 The look angles increases from the near to the far range slant range of the SLC.
 This effect is very noticeable in the Sentinel-1 TOPS data due to its wide swath acquisitions.
 The three numbers for TOPS data refers to swaths 1 to 3.

 </div>